Redefining Glaucoma Surgery with MIGS

-MIGS is recognized as a minimally invasive treatment option that can re-establish the eye’s physiological outflow, in order to reduce intraocular pressure (IOP).1
+MIGS is recognised as a minimally invasive treatment option that can reestablish the eye’s physiological outflow, in order to reduce intraocular pressure (IOP).1

 Many physicians agree that restoring physiological outflow is preferable in the majority of patients.
 Compared to more invasive glaucoma surgeries with high complications and risks prolonged with postoperative recovery, MIGS procedures have minimal morbidity, fast recovery, and few complications.*

-Glaukos pioneered MIGS to revolutionize the traditional glaucoma treatment and management paradigm.
+Glaukos pioneered MIGS to revolutionise the traditional glaucoma treatment and management paradigm.

 *Indications for MIGS are different when compared to invasive glaucoma surgeries and do not include patients with advanced disease.

 1. Saheb H. Ahmed II.
 Micro-invasive glaucoma surgery; current perspectives and future directions.
 Curr Opin Ophthalmol.
 2012; 23(2):96-104

 We’re here to answer questions and provide any additional information you may need.Contact Us